PiyushSawarkar/Operating-System/Assignment6/README.md

-to compile : gcc pthread.c -l pthread to run : ./a.out
+[to compile : " gcc pthread.c -l pthread "]  [ to run : " ./a.out " ]